 Block blobs consist of blocks of data assembled to make a blob.
 Most scenarios using Blob storage employ block blobs.
 Block blobs are ideal for storing text and binary data in the cloud, like files, images, and videos.
 This quickstart shows how to work with block blobs.

 To upload a block blob to your new container in the Azure portal, follow these steps:

-- Select the container to show a list of blobs it contains.
-In this case, since you created a new container, it won't yet contain any blobs.
+Select the container to show a list of blobs it contains.
+This container is new, so it won't yet contain any blobs.

-- Click the Upload button to upload a blob to the container.
+Select the Upload button to upload the blob.

 Upload as many blobs as you like in this way.
 You'll see that the new blobs are now listed within the container.